 Why this chapter matters for UPSC: Political parties are the essential institutions of democracy — the chapter explicitly argues this.
 UPSC GS2 regularly asks about challenges facing Indian political parties, party reform proposals, the Election Commission's role in regulating parties, national vs. state party status, anti-defection law, and the money-muscle nexus in elections.
 The chapter's framework (why parties are necessary + their challenges + reform proposals) is a standard Mains answer template.

-Contemporary hook: The 2024 general elections saw the BJP-led NDA win 293 seats, while INDIA Alliance (opposition coalition) won 234 seats — a multi-party competitive result.
-The Supreme Court's 2023 judgment on electoral bonds (striking down the scheme) and the 2024 judgment directing the ECI to maintain independence are watershed moments in party finance regulation.
+Contemporary hook: The 2024 general elections saw the BJP-led NDA win 293 seats (BJP alone: 240), while INDIA Alliance (opposition coalition) won 234 seats — a multi-party competitive result where the BJP lost its solo majority.
+The Supreme Court's February 15, 2024 judgment on electoral bonds (unanimously striking down the scheme as unconstitutional) is a watershed moment in party finance regulation.
 The merger of regional parties into national alliances, and the rise of "non-political" figures (businesspeople, celebrities) fielded by parties, reflects the chapter's concerns about party quality.

 PART 1 — Quick Reference Tables